asmi24886/pengine/README.md

 ```

 ### Special notes
-To change quantity, please change the respective item quanttities in the "itemQuantityMap" of the sample input JSON
+1. To change quantity of items in basket, please change the respective item quantities in the "itemQuantityMap" of the sample input JSON.
+2. The API produces and consumes JSON.
+Add Content-Type as application/json in request header.